 A great gift idea for a high school student interested in architecture!

 A wonderful travel companion for exploring global architecture.

 The starfish configuration has a total of six legs.
 Five legs serve as arrival and departure wings.
 The sixth leg connects the airport to the mass transit system and airport services.
 The legs meet at the center which acts as a HUB.
 The HUB provides a sense of orientation to passengers as they navigate between different legs.
 The roof over the airport structure mimics the natural form of a starfish with giant skylights acting as eyes.
 The roof allows ample sunlight and could only have been made possible with the help of computer-based design and construction technologies.

 West Rainbow Bridge 1

 In the age of parametric design and computer-based manufacturing, mega projects such as the Starfish and the Balna in Budapest move from conceptual design to construction in record time.
 The starfish was constructed in five years.
 It demonstrates that one can visualize a complex form and have it constructed quickly unlike at any time in the past.
 Although the design of this airport responds to the spirit of our time, it has very little relevance to the local culture or place.
 It could be transported to any location and would function just as well.

 Growth and change over time

 Now that the Starfish has landed and is operational, we can think about its future.
-Would it face similar fate as some of the world’s busiest airports?
-Many of these airports tend to be in a perpetual state of construction.
+Would it face similar fate as some of the world’s busiest airports which tend to be in a perpetual state of construction?
 The construction activity in most cases stems from increased demand for space and higher customer expectations.
 How would the new airport respond to future demands for more space?
 How would a finite form such as a starfish handle change over time?
 Would it simply reach its capacity one day and then require additional airports at other locations?